 A/B testing can be a valuable tool in a recruiter’s toolkit, provided it is wielded properly.
 Determine what you want to test, why you want to test it, and which metrics matter most — and then start testing.

 Ready to find the best HR software to jumpstart your recruitment efforts?
-TechnologyAdvice can help you find the right HR software quickly with our product selection tool, or click on the image below to get started now.
+TechnologyAdvice can help you find the right HR software quickly with our software category page, or click on the image below to get started now.

 Matthew Kosinski is managing editor of Recruiter.com